mcollina/msgpack5/README.md

 Builds a stream in object mode that decodes msgpack.

 Supported options:
-wrap.

-Decoded objects returned from decoder builded with decoder({wrap:true}) in wrapped object
+* `wrap`, decoded objects returned in wrapped object {value: data}.
-{value: data}.

 Wrap option should be used if stream contains msgpack nil.

 LevelUp Support